mkdocstrings/mkdocstrings/docs/troubleshooting.md

 ### My docstrings in comments (`#:`) are not picked up

-It's because we do not support type annotations in comments.
+We only support docstrings in comments through the [griffe-sphinx](https://mkdocstrings.github.io/griffe-sphinx) extension.

-So instead of:
+Alternatively, instead of:

 ```python
 import enum